We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 vulpes vulpes

-The Park is home to one marble fox, a colour variation of the red fox that is not found in the wild.
+The Park is home to two red foxes: Raven, and Mia.
+Raven is a colour variation of the red fox that is not found in the wild.
 Raven (female), came to the Park as a rescue through the SPCA and Humane Society.

 Habitat